Texas Gunman’s Locked Cellphone Renews Debate Over Encryption | Houston Public Media

 As NPR’s Alina Selyukh reported, encryption doesn’t completely stop surveillance “but pushes it further out from the networks that deliver the communications — where they are scrambled — to the devices where it gets unscrambled for the user.”

 The debate over encryption began decades ago, but it most recently entered the spotlight in the aftermath of the December 2015 mass shooting in San Bernardino, Calif.
-The fight erupted after Apple refused a court order to write special software that would create a backdoor into the shooter’s iPhone.
+The fight erupted after Apple refused a court order to write special software that would have created a back door into the shooter’s iPhone.

 The FBI and Apple argued the case in court and in Congress, but in the end, the FBI paid an unknown third party more than $1 million to unlock the phone without Apple’s help.